lukecoy/ember-embroider-fastboot-issue/README.md

 ### Issue
-Embroider + Fastboot issue.
-In specific scenarios, Webpack is referencing `document.createElement` in Fastboot mode, which causes reference errors.
+Embroider + Fastboot issue which throws exception.
+In specific scenarios, Webpack is referencing `document.createElement` in Fastboot, which causes reference errors.
+I didn't see this on Embroider `0.28.0`, but did when upgrading to `0.35.0`.

 ### Seeing the issue in this repo
-This repo reproduces the issue by enabling code splitting & adding a dependency on `ember-power-select` (Ive seen this issue with other repos as well though)
+This repo reproduces the issue by enabling code splitting & adding a dependency on `ember-power-select` (Ive seen this issue with other dependencies as well though)

 1.) `npm install && ember serve`

 2.)
-Go to `localhost:4200/bar` and see the exception (`ReferenceError: document is not defined`) 3.)
-Oddly enough, if you do (this)[https://github.com/lukecoy/ember-embroider-fastboot-issue/blob/main/tests/integration/bar-component-test.js#L10], then everything works perfectly as expected.
+Go to `localhost:4200/bar` and see the exception (`ReferenceError: document is not defined`)

+3.)
+Oddly enough, if you do [this](https://github.com/lukecoy/ember-embroider-fastboot-issue/blob/main/tests/integration/bar-component-test.js#L10), then everything works perfectly as expected.

+### Notes:
-If it helps, here's the specific steps I did in this repo:
+*If it helps, here's the specific steps I did in this repo:*

 0.)
 Add Embroider (`0.35.0`)

 1.)
 Add Fastboot (`ember-cli-fastboot 3.0.0-beta.2`)

 2.)
 Add dependency on an external repo (I use `ember-power-select ^2.x.x` here, but I've seen this same error with other repos as well)

 3.)
-Enable all the Embroider settings described (here)[https://github.com/embroider-build/embroider#options] to enable code splitting
+Enable all the Embroider settings described [here](https://github.com/embroider-build/embroider#options) to enable code splitting

 4.)
-Add 2 routes (I used `foo` & `bar`) and 2 corresponding components (I used `FooComponent` & `BarComponent`) 5.)
+Add 2 routes (I used `foo` & `bar`) and 2 corresponding components (I used `FooComponent` & `BarComponent`)

+5.)
 Add `{{#power-select ...}}` to `FooComponent`

 6.)
 Add some test text to `BarComponent`

-7.)
-Add 2 integration tests for each component that just do the `await render(...)` in `foo-component-test.js` & `bar-component-test.js`
+7.) *Important*: Add 2 integration tests for each component that just do the `await render(...)` in `foo-component-test.js` & `bar-component-test.js`

 8.)
 Observe the exception when visiting `/bar`:
 ```
 ReferenceError: document is not defined